frederic-perez/AmE-dictionary/data/dictionary.md

 __diligent__ _adj_ Characterized by steady, earnest, and energetic effort. _Syn_ persevering
 __dill__ _n_ :two::hammer: _A dill pickle._
 __dilly__ _n_ _slang_ One that is remarkable or extraordinary, as in size or quality: _had a dilly of a fight._
-__dilly-dally__ _v_ To waste time, especially in indecision; dawdle or vacillate. _Syn_ drag one's feet, procrastinate, stall, shillyshally. _If you continue to dilly-dally, we will be late for choir practice._
+__dilly-dally__ _v_ To waste time, especially in indecision; dawdle or vacillate. _Syn_ drag one’s feet, procrastinate, stall, shillyshally. _If you continue to dilly-dally, we will be late for choir practice._
 __dilutive__
 __dim__ _He had taken a dim view of many a patient whose breathing sounded better than his own._
 __dime > on the dime__